csc-466-2022-winter/csc-466-student/chapters/Chapter2.md

 ```

 <!-- #region slideshow={"slide_type": "subslide"} -->
-What is the probability this is an apple?
+What is the probability that this is an apple?
 <!-- #endregion -->

 ```python slideshow={"slide_type": "subslide"}